 Massed Bands – the Massed Bands will parade at the close of the competition, prior to the announcement of results.
 Massed Bands will play the Salute: the first two parts of “The Glendaruel Highlanders”.

 Adjudication Sheets – the adjudicators have been asked to give positive critique and feedback during their judging of both Band and Solo performances.
-Marking sheets will be available to Band adult instructors at the close of the prize giving.
+Marking sheets will be available to Band adult instructors, and to individual entrants not with a band, at the close of the prize giving.

 Trophies and Prizes